aws-samples/aws-lambda-docker-serverless-inference/xgboost-inference-docker-lambda/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-The application illustrates how to serve XGBoost model to predict breast cancer.
+This examples illustrates how to serve XGBoost model on Lambda Function to predict breast cancer.

 - app - Code for the application's Lambda function.
 - train-code - Code for training XGBoost model based on breast cancer dataset.